January 2016 Tel Aviv shooting: Investigation

 Immediately following the incident, Israeli forces began a massive manhunt throughout the Tel Aviv area for Melhem.
 Benjamin Netanyahu following the incident announced that forces have been increased within relevant areas.
 With the location of Melhem unknown, Israel requested the Palestinian Government's help in searching the West Bank for possible information on his whereabouts, to which they later agreed to turn in Melhem if he was in the West Bank.
 His family stated that if he returned home they would immediately alert the authorities.
 After several days, Israeli Police expanded their search to northern Arab towns.

 In the days following the shooting, Melhem's father, Mohammed, along with five other family members and friends, were arrested on charges of premeditated manslaughter, being an accessory to murder, illegal association and conspiracy to commit a crime.
 The next day, Melhem's brother, Jaudat, was released from prison, but ordered not to return home.
 The Police requested the court to allow Mohammed Melhem to be kept in police custody for up to 12 days.
 Melhem's mother stated that police threatened to demolish their home for not releasing their son's whereabouts.

 On 8 January 2016, an IDF search dog picked up the scent of Melhem's feces.
 Melhem was then killed by Yamam counter-terrorism operators in a mosque in Ar'ara, following a shootout with the police.
 Melhem's body was buried in Arara's cemetery on 12 January, with some of the 80 participants, some of which hailed him as a martyr.

 Following Melhem being located four additional people were arrested on suspicion of aiding Melhem while in hiding.
 On 27 January, three of Melhem's relatives: Amin and Mohammed Melhem, and Ayoub Rashid, were indicted for abetting Nashat Melhem elude police.
 In the indictment, Mohammed Melhem was charged with providing Nasha'at Melhem with a new cell phone and Amin Melhem was charged with helping Nasha'at Melhem plan a second attack in Israel.

+Alleged ISIS influences

+According to Shin Bet and the IDF, Melhem was inspired by ISIS.
+He placed a hand made flag, which Shin Bet described as an ISIS flag, in Ramat Aviv as he escaped.
+The alleged ISIS flag was a piece of black fabric with "Daesh" (داعش) painted above an illegible word.
+He also had selfie videos on his phone expressing hatred of Christians, Jews, and Shia Muslims in language resembling ISIS propaganda.

+In March 2016 two Israeli Arabs who lived in central Israel, were indicted for attempting to join ISIS in Syria, and one of them allegedly praised the attack by Melhem.